Understanding the Social Exchange Theory is crucial to life success, power, as well as to general life happiness and satisfaction.

 It’s all about:

-- Telling stories that hint at your deeper qualities
+- Tell stories that hint at your deeper qualities

-- Baiting others to ask you questions (or bait them to compliment you)
+- Bait others to ask you questions (or bait them to compliment you)

-- Share your achievements not with a focus on the achievements, but on how you overcame external problems and personal weaknesses
+- Share your achievements with a focus on the struggle

 - Indirectly show your refined tastes and good lifestyle by talking about what you like and dislike